 Updated December 2020

-The trick to getting started to actually start saving money for travel isn’t really just with budgeting and selling your stuff on eBay for extra cash.
+The trick to getting started to actually start saving money for travel isn’t really just budgeting and selling your stuff on eBay for extra cash.

 If we learn to change the mindset from thinking we don’t have money, to reassessing our spending habits and viewing where our money is going, we will come to find out that we do have money to travel and that saving the money does not have to necessarily affect our lives in a negative manner on a daily basis.

-Below I want to share a few suggestions that have helped make saving money for travel a little easier and motivating for me, as well as how to shift the thoughts on saving money from negative to positive.
+Below I want to share a few suggestions and creative ways to save money for travel that have helped make saving money for travel a little easier and more motivating for me, as well as how to shift my thoughts on saving money from negative to positive.

 Don’t restrict yourself completely

 When you’re about to purchase something, you should really be asking yourself “do I need this or do I just want it?”

-Do you like to buy things on the spot compulsively?
+- Do you like to buy things on the spot compulsively?

-Do you tend to shop as a way to destress?
+- Do you tend to shop as a way to destress?

-Are you purchasing because of the “incredible” marked down price?
+- Are you purchasing because of the “incredible” marked-down price?

-Do you actually need it?
+- Do you actually need it?